Skip to content

 inline constexpr struct second final : named_unit<"s", kind_of<isq::time>> {} second;

-Please note that the above reuses the same identifier for a type and its value.
-The rationale behind this is that:
+The above reuses the same identifier for a type and its value.
+Rationale:

-• The types appear in the compilation errors and during debugging.
+• Types still appear in compilation errors and debuggers.

 Important

-To improve compiler errors' readability and make it easier to correlate them with a user's written code, a new idiom in the library is to use the same identifier for a type and its instance.
+To improve error readability and make correlation with user code easier, the library adopts the idiom of reusing the same identifier for a type and its instance.

 Strong types instead of aliases